TritonDataCenter/rfd/rfd/0103/README.md

 out a bad state:

         # Remove the entire directory
-        $ rmr /manatee/3.moray.emy-11.joyent.us
+        (inside zkCli)$ rmr /manatee/3.moray.emy-11.joyent.us
         # Check to see if the IP for the postgres zone you've created is there
-        $ ls /manatee/3.moray.emy-11.joyent.us/election
+        (inside zkCli)$ ls /manatee/3.moray.emy-11.joyent.us/election

 Now, log in to any postgres zone in the new cluster, and run:

         $ manatee-adm state-backfill

-It does not matter which node in the cluster you run this from, because
-information about which node has the data on it (the primary) is kept in
-zookeeper's /election file.
-This is why  we need to make sure that the first
-zone we created is registered as the primary in zookeeper, otherwise we risk
-backfilling data from one of the empty zones, which would remove the data we
-just painstakingly moved over from the old shard.
+It does not matter which node in the cluster you run this from, because information about which node has the data on it (the primary) is kept in zookeeper's `/election` file.
+This is why  we need to make sure that the first zone we created is registered as the primary in zookeeper, otherwise we risk backfilling data from one of the empty zones, which would remove the data we just painstakingly moved over from the old shard.

 Log in to the zone and check that manatee is back up and running in the new
 shard:

         $ manatee-adm show

+Also check that state information now exists in zookeeper (and is correct).

+        $ zkCli.sh
+        # Read the zk state
+        (inside zkCli)$ get /manatee/3.moray.emy-11.joyent.us/state

+Double-check that the primary is the original shard that you split off, and you can also run some test sql in the postgres zones to make sure that data ended up in the new cluster.

-If everything looks correct, then we can now move on.
+If everything looks correct, we can move on.
 That WLSLT:

         $ manatee-adm show
         zookeeper:   10.77.77.113